pangbox/rugburn/README.md

   * **This program is not suitable for cheating.
-It does not support the only active region of PangYa and does not offer GameGuard emulation that would be needed to stay connected to an official server.** This program is designed for unofficial servers and educational use!
+It does not support the only active region of PangYa and does not offer GameGuard emulation that would be needed to stay connected to an official server.** This program is designed for personal and educational use.

 ## Compiling
 `rugburn` is compiled with OpenWatcom, a simple compiler with few dependencies.